Medical Policy: 07.01.79

 GERD: gastroesophageal reflux disease; GOR: grade of recommendation; LOR: level of recommendation; NA: not applicable; POEM: peroral endoscopic myotomy.

-For information related to Botulinum Toxin for Achalasia see Pharmacy policy 05.01.
+Refer to for information related to Botulinum Toxin for Achalasia Pharmacy policy Neuromuscular Blocking Agents 05.01.02

-For information related to gastric electrical stimulation see policy 07.01.62
+Refer to for information related to gastric electrical stimulation policy 07.01.62

-POEM procedure for all indications, including but not limited to achalasia, spastic esophageal diorders, diverticula, and gastroparesis, is considered investigational
+POEM procedure (sometimes this procedure is labeled Natural orifice transluminal endoscopic surgery or “NOTES”) for all indications, including but not limited to achalasia, spastic esophageal diorders, diverticula, and gastroparesis, is considered investigational.

 To report provider services, use appropriate CPT codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.